Note: Updated May 2020

 Select drop down: Right Mouse Button: Is Assignable to a Tool

-To make things easier for you I’m attaching my personal Key Commands based on tweaked Logic 9 key commands.
-Unzip and put them here: /Users/YOU/Music/Audio Music Apps/Key Commands and then select them by going to the menu: Logic Pro X/Key Commands/Presets and then choose it.
+To make things easier for you I’m attaching my personal Key Commands based on a hybrid current Logic key commands and some tweaked Logic 9 key commands.
+Unzip and put them here: /Users/YOU/Music/Audio Music Apps/Key Commands and then select them by going to the menu: Logic Pro X/Key Commands/Presets and then choosing it.

 I’m also including a Logic Pro X song template that has my own recommended tweaks that I’ll justify in some follow-up posts.
 Unzip and put here: /Users/YOU/Music/Audio Music Apps/Project Templates.
 You’ll find it under “My Templates” when you use Logic’s File/New from Template option.